 Booming bark aside, the Polish Tatra Sheepdog is still prone to a number of hereditary and congenital conditions that can adversely affect her health – not to mention your family budget.
 Some of the conditions and illnesses Tatra Sheepdogs are prone to include skin conditions such as allergic dermatitis; digestive conditions such as gastric dilatation-volvulus (GDV or bloat); eye conditions such as cataracts; joint conditions such as hip dysplasia; and neurological conditions such as epilepsy.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet, as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Tatra Sheepdog inherits her mother’s bad eyes or her father’s bad skin, you’re covered.